 Survey weighting is a mess.
 It is not always clear how to use weights in estimating anything more complicated than a simple mean or ratios, and standard errors are tricky even with simple weighted means.
-(Software packages such as Stata and SUDAAN perform analysis of weighted survey data, but it is not always clear which, if any, of the available procedures are appropriate for complex adjustment schemes.
-In addition, the construction of weights is itself an uncodified process.)
-Contrary to what is assumed by many theoretical statisticians, survey weights are not in general equal to inverse probabilities of selection but rather are typically constructed based on a combination of probability calculations and nonresponse adjustments.
+Contrary to what is assumed by many theoretical statisticians, survey weights are not in general equal to inverse probabilities of selection but rather are constructed based on a combination of probabilities and nonresponse adjustments.